Geoogolla/enterprise-docs/docs/licensing.md

 ### Place offline license key file

 Place the downloaded license key file in the Bold Reports installed location.
-Follow the below steps.
+Follow the given steps:

-1. Offline license file should have the name `boldreports_components_licensekey.lic`.
+1. The offline license file should have the name `boldreports_components_licensekey.lic`.

-2. Go to the deployed location and place the license key file in below location.
+2. Go to the deployed location and place the license key file in the below location.

    **`{Deployed Location}`**\app_data\reporting\configuration